Japan–North Korea relations: Abductions of Japanese citizens

 The abductions of Japanese citizens from Japan by agents of the North Korean government occurred during a period of six years from 1977 to 1983.
 For many years North Korea denied the abductions, but it admitted to 13 of them in 2002.
 In one instance, Yi Un Hee, a Korean resident of Japan, was kidnapped to North Korea to teach Japanese in a school for espionage agents.
 In 2002 and 2004, Prime Minister Junichiro Koizumi made two high-profile visits to Pyongyang to press for their return.

 On September 17, 2002, Japanese Prime Minister Junichiro Koizumi visited North Korea to meet North Korean leader Kim Jong Il for the First Japan–North Korea Summit, which eventually resulted in the Japan–North Korea Pyongyang Declaration.
 To facilitate normalization of relations with Japan, Kim admitted North Korea had abducted at least 13 Japanese citizens and issued an oral apology.
 North Korea's admittance was met outrage within both the Japanese government and the general public, as the allegations that were previously thought of as conspiracy theories had proved to be true.
 Japan retaliated by trying to isolate North Korea by cutting trade and other exchanges.

 North Korea eventually returned five of the thirteen kidnapped, claiming the other eight had died.
 The positive effect on relations disintegrated when Japan claimed that a DNA test had proved that the returned remains of Megumi Yokota, kidnapped at 13 and said by North Korea to have committed suicide, were in fact not hers.
 Japan has pressed North Korea to come clean on the abduction, but Pyongyang insists that the issue has already been resolved.

 Many North Korean citizens rely on money sent from relatives in Japan.
 Some in Japan believe that the government should threaten to cut off those remittances to force Pyongyang to make concessions.
 Others believe that the political right in Japan is exploiting that and other issues to advance its own nationalist agenda.
 US president Donald Trump brought up the issue at his meeting with Kim Jong Un at the request of the Japanese prime minister Shinzo Abe and he said that "it will be worked on."

 On 29 March 2024, North Korean Foreign Minister Choe Son Hui reaffirmed Pyongyang's position to refuse any communication with Japan, stating that engaging in dialogue with Tokyo is of no significance to her country.
 The minister expressed disapproval of Prime Minister of Japan Fumio Kishida's commitment on 28 March 2024 to persist in addressing matters concerning North Korea, such as the historical abductions of Japanese citizens.

 Public opinion

 According to a 2014 BBC World Service poll, 91% of Japanese people view North Korea's influence negatively, with just 1% expressing a positive view; the most negative perception of North Korea in the world.
+According to a March 2026 poll by The Yomiuri Shimbun and the Japan Institute of International Affairs, 87% of Japanese think North Korea poses a threat to Japan’s national security.